-On 11 November 2017, I presented at the Australian Lesbian and Gay Archives’ 17th Australian Homosexual Histories Conference, held at the University of Adelaide.
+On 11 November 2017, I presented at the Australian Lesbian and Gay Archives’ 17th Australian Homosexual Histories Conference, held at the University of Adelaide, SA.

 On 8 October 2017, I was interviewed about my writing by Anthony Lekkas from Bent TV (Channel 31).